ChiefChingu/milestone-two-memory-card-game/TEST.md

 ### JSHint
 #### MobileMenu.js
-One undefined variable: ```emailjs```.
+- One undefined variable: ```emailjs```.
 This is out of my control, I use the EmailJS code as per instruction.
-Only warnings about
+- After warnings about 'only available in ES6' I searched for a solution.
+I add /*jshint esversion: 6 */ at the top of every JS file.
+This fixed the warnings.
+- Do not use 'new' for side effects: fixed by storing the new object in a ```var```.

+### Highscore.js
+No warnings.

+### App.js
+- Do not use 'new' for side effects (line 322).
+- One undefined variable: ```menu``` (line 322).

+Unfortunately, I could not fix these warnings.
+The code is from the event delegation [snippet](https://javascript.info/event-delegation).

 ## User stories
 Each user story is tested thoroughly.
 All steps are taken in the main browsers at 3 different viewports: mobile (including tablet) and desktop.